Boris Johnson wins Games political gold

 "He just doesn't care," she said admiringly.

-On day one of the Games, Johnson was on camera with the Queen, complimenting her for her performance with James Bond in the "magnificent and bonkers" opening ceremony.
+On day one of the Games, Johnson was on camera with Queen Elizabeth, complimenting her for her performance with James Bond in the "magnificent and bonkers" opening ceremony.

 By day three, there were headlines about empty seats at Olympic venues.
 Businesses were blaming his warnings for a slump in their trade.
 Johnson schmoozed representatives from the creative industries to encourage them to invest in London.
 He and his staff would, he vowed, "kick down the doors" for them.